Eschatologue/CM_wiki/docs/class/sorcerer/aberrant.md

 ### Level 6: Psychic Defenses

-You gain Resistance to :dmg-psychic: Psychic damage, and you have Advantage on saving throws to avoid or end the Charmed and Frightnened condition.
+You gain Resistance to :dmg-psyc: Psychic damage, and you have Advantage on saving throws to avoid or end the Charmed and Frightnened condition.

 ### Level 14: Revelation in Flesh